Standing out from the crowd: some basic tips

 • Do you support a cause?
 Do you donate a percentage of your profits to a charity or local organisation?

-• Do you use eco-friendly products?
+• Do you have an eco-friendly policy and use eco products?

 But what if you don’t have a cause?